1. Basic Usage

 Gripper Control in Pose Jog

-On the bottom left of the Visualization pane are buttons that can be used to open and close the gripper.
+Note - on the bottom left of the Visualization pane are buttons that can be used to open and close the gripper.

 On the toolbar you’ll see a settings icon, which allows you to change the jog speed, and turn off collision checking if needed.
+It also has a setting for changing planning groups, which is an advanced feature you can ignore for now.
+Try adjusting these controls to see how it affects the behavior.

 There can be situations where the robot collides with an object during an objective and is unable to be teleoperated because the beginning of the trajectory is in a collision.
 In that case, Jog Collision Checking can be turned off so that the robot can be teleoperated.
 It’s recommended to keep collision checking on unless you move the robot into a collision and need full manual control to get it back into a safe state.
 After it is moved back to a non-collision state, it is recommended to turn collision checking back on for safety reasons.